csound/csound/msvc/README.md

 You can pass in default arguments to the csound instance by right-clicking on "csound-bin" and going to properties.
 Go to "Debugging" and then in the command arguments, you can pass in a csd file or any other args to csound.
 This is useful for debugging a particular issue or walking through the code and seeing how it works.

 ### Profiling
 Using the build configuration "Release" or "Release with debug info" will allow profilling of the project.
-The profilling tools may not appear if you have the community edition however, professional or enterprise might be required.
 By going to "Analyze" and "Performance Profiler", you will get a choice of profilling tools (cpu usage, memory etc).

 ## Work in progress / work to do
-[Partial] FLTK not being fully found.
+1. [Partial] FLTK not being fully found.
 Everything is found except fluid_executable
     * Is in VCPKG but missing fluid executable.
-Have a ticket open which will resolve this [Partial] Atomic builtins not being found, test program isn't working as expected but should
+Have a ticket open which will resolve this
+2. [Partial] Atomic builtins not being found, test program isn't working as expected but should
-   * Fixed the cmake test but csound source assumes linux based atomics, needs more work STK, source downloaded manually and built
+   * Fixed the cmake test but csound source assumes linux based atomics, needs more work
+3. STK, source downloaded manually and built
-LUAJIT, source downloaded manually and built using VS console PureData, source download and extract
+4. LUAJIT, source downloaded manually and built using VS console
+5. PureData, source download and extract
-GetText, is in vcpkg but not being detected by cmake. (missing:  GETTEXT_MSGMERGE_EXECUTABLE GETTEXT_MSGFMT_EXECUTABLE) Eigen, is in vcpkg but include path isn't being found FluidSynth, hard to build.
+6. GetText, is in vcpkg but not being detected by cmake. (missing:  GETTEXT_MSGMERGE_EXECUTABLE GETTEXT_MSGFMT_EXECUTABLE)
+7. Eigen, is in vcpkg but include path isn't being found
+8. FluidSynth, hard to build.
 Is there a windows binary download?
-WII opcodes, download source and build
+9. WII opcodes, download source and build
-P5Glove, no idea about this
+10. P5Glove, no idea about this
-Faust opcodes, need to investigate
+11. Faust opcodes, need to investigate
-HDF5, need to investigate
+12. HDF5, need to investigate
-Websockets, need to investigate
+13. Websockets, need to investigate
-Csound AC
+14. Csound AC
-Csound~, needs max sdk
+15. Csound~, needs max sdk
-Unit testing for build tests.
+16. Unit testing for build tests.
 CUnit needs SVN checkout and build.
 Maybe switch to another up to date framework?
 Google test?
-Doxygen for documentation
+17. Doxygen for documentation
-Installer needs work?
+18. Installer needs work?
 Not tried

 ## Investigate
 1. More usage of CMake instead of powershell scripts